lingrino/vaku/README.md

 - Folder Search
 - Folder Map (CLI Only)

-## Planned Functionality

-Here is a list of all known and planned work.

-- [ ] CLI tests
-- [ ] CLI support for concurrency flag
-- [ ] Path/Folder `diff` function
-- [ ] Add timeouts to background workers
-- [ ] Make background workers more generic

 ## Running Tests

 Tests are meant to be run side by side with a real Vault server docker image.
 This creates an external dependency for the tests but makes it much simpler to test different Vault versions and key/value mounts.
 With docker and docker-compose installed tests can be run with a simple `make test`.
-CircleCI will also build all commits and report status on all PRs.